Leo Beenhakker: Early 1990s

-In February 1992, Beenhakker returned to Real Madrid after the dismissal of Radomir Antić.
+In October 1991, Beenhakker left Ajax and returned to Real Madrid, initially as technical director to support Radomir Antić, but swapped places with him to become manager at the end of January 1992.
 He left at the end of the season, after finishing in second place.
 His team missed out on the title on the final day after losing a lead away to Tenerife, while Cruyff's Barcelona defeated Athletic Bilbao.

 Beenhakker was named manager of Grasshoppers in the Swiss Nationalliga A in 1992–93.
 He succeeded Oldrich Svab at the Zurich-based club, who were struggling despite the presence of players such as Giovane Élber and Murat Yakin.
 The team fell into the promotion-relegation round, which they survived, but he was dispensed of at the end of the season.

 In November 1993, Beenhakker was appointed manager of Saudi Arabia, who had qualified for the FIFA World Cup for the first time.
 He was sacked just three months later, and four months before the finals in the United States, as the players did not adapt well to his tactics.

 1994–2004: Eredivisie return and Mexico

 Beenhakker was appointed at Club América in Mexico on 15 June 1994.
 His team included African players such as François Omam-Biyik of Cameroon and Kalusha Bwalya from Zambia.
 Despite winning 18 and losing 4 of his 31 matches, he was removed with no official explanation on 6 April 1995.
 In 2010, he said in an interview that this was because he had argued with club president Emilio Diez Barroso, who did not want Joaquín del Olmo in the team due to the cost of the player.

 In 1995, Beenhakker was the manager of İstanbulspor in the Turkish 1.
 Lig.
 Returning to Mexico, he led Guadalajara in 1996, taking exactly half of the 84 potential points from matches during his tenure.
 On 18 February, his team won a Súper Clásico 3–2 against América; losing 2–1 at half time, he motivated the squad by telling them to enjoy the experience at the sold-out game as if they were children.

 Beenhakker returned to the Eredivisie with Vitesse in 1996–97.
-His one season with the club from Arnhem resulted in a 5th-place finish and qualification for the UEFA Cup.
-Moving on to his hometown club Feyenoord, he won the league title in 1999–2000.
-As of his death, he was the only person to win the title with rivals Ajax and Feyenoord.
+His one season with the club from Arnhem, starting as manager but becoming technical director halfway his first season, resulted in a 5th-place finish and qualification for the UEFA Cup.
+Moving on to his hometown club Feyenoord in November 1997, he won the league title in 1998–99.
+As of his death, he is the only person to win the title with rivals Ajax and Feyenoord.

 From 2000 to 2003, Beenhakker was director of technical affairs with Ajax.
 In that period, he fired head coach Co Adriaanse and replaced him with Ronald Koeman.
 He was also responsible for the signing of Sweden international Zlatan Ibrahimović from Malmö FF.

 In the 2003 Apertura tournament, Beenhakker returned to América.
 He was sacked with a year remaining of his contract after quarter-final elimination from the 2004 Clausura.